 One example comes in the form of malicious apps that are designed to run adware.
 Another sneaky way thieves can rip you off is through a keylogger, a program secretly installed on your device to record keystrokes.

-There are some legitimate uses for keyloggers, such as parents who want to monitor their children’s internet activity, or (like it or not) by employers making sure workers are being productive.
-The programs are also used for shadier reasons, like keeping tabs on a significant other or by cybercriminals looking to rip people off.
+There are legitimate uses for keyloggers, such as parents who want to monitor their children’s internet activity or (like it or not) by employers making sure workers are productive.
+The programs are also used for shadier reasons, like keeping tabs on a significant other or looking to rip people off by cybercriminals.

-Keyloggers can be difficult to find, but not impossible.
-Most trustworthy antivirus programs automatically check for keyloggers, which is why it’s important to have one protecting all of your devices.
-Also, make sure your operating system is updated regularly so you get security patches that help block these types of threats.
+Keyloggers can be challenging to find but not impossible.
+Most trustworthy antivirus programs automatically check for keyloggers, which is why it’s crucial to have one protecting all of your devices.
+Also, make sure your operating system is updated regularly, so you get security patches that help block these types of threats.

-However, since Mass Logger is constantly being updated with new ways to outsmart detection, you may want to do some digging on your own.
-To do this you’ll need to check your list of installed programs.
+However, since some keyloggers are constantly being updated with new ways to outsmart detection, you may want to do some digging on your own.
+To do this, you’ll need to check your list of installed programs.